statengeneraal/laws-markdown/verdrag/international/convention/on/the/harmonization/of/frontier/controls/of/etc/BWBV0002346/README.md

 ####Principles

-Complementing the provisions of the Convention and in particular those provided in Appendix 1, the present Annex intends to define the measures that need to be implemented in order to facilitate border crossing procedures for international road transport.
+Complementing the provisions of the Convention and in particular those provided in Annex 1, the present Annex intends to define the measures that need to be implemented in order to facilitate border crossing procedures for international road transport.

 ### Article  2